Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 • Participation to a significant extent in a prior season with a U.S. collegiate team.

-• Written statement from an official in the governing body of the sport outlining how the athlete or team is internationally recognized.
+• Written statement from an official in governing body of the sport outlining how athlete or team is internationally recognized.

-• Written statement from a member of the sports media or other recognized expert outlining how the athlete or team is internationally recognized.
+• Written statement from sports media or other recognized expert outlining how athlete or team has international recognition.

-• Evidence that the alien is highly ranked if the sport uses a ranking system.
+• Evidence of high ranking if the sport uses a ranking system.
 Or,

-• Evidence that the alien or team has received a significant award for performance.
+• Evidence that the individual or team has a significant award for performance.

 P-2 Visa Reciprocal Exchange Programs

-The P-2 Visa category is for individuals or groups who wish to the US for a reciprocal exchange program between US-based and foreign-based organizations in the P-2 Visa category.
-To qualify for the P-2 Visa, artists or performers must be of equal caliber, must have similar skills, must be employed in similar conditions and for similar periods of time, and must demonstrate that the exchange will involve similar numbers of people (although the P Visa regulations do not specifically prohibit individual for group exchanges).
+The P-2 Visa is for individuals or groups who wish to the US for a reciprocal exchange program between US-based and foreign-based organizations in the P-2 Visa category.
+To qualify for the P-2 Visa, artists or performers must be of equal caliber, have similar skills, work in similar conditions and for similar periods of time; and show the exchange will involve similar numbers of people.
+Note that the P Visa regulations do not specifically prohibit individual for group exchanges.

-Few P-2 Visa programs have been established thus far.
-A few examples include Actors Equity (in an exchange with the United Kingdom) and the American Federation of Musicians (AFM, in an exchange with the Canadian organization).
+P-2 Visa programs are not plentiful.
+Examples include: Actors Equity (exchange with the UK) and the American Federation of Musicians (AFM, in an exchange with the Canadian organization).

-• Evidence that a US labor union or similar organization was involved in negotiating the P-2 Visa exchange.
-And,
+• Involvement of US labor union or similar organization in negotiating the P-2 Visa exchange.

 P-3 Visa: Culturally Unique Programs